About the Legislative Drafting Office

 What we do

-We prepare draft legislation that gives legal effect to the policy of the promoter of it, and we do so in such a way that is:
+We prepare draft legislation that gives legal effect to the policy of the promoter of it, and we aim to do so in a way that is:

 - sufficiently unambiguous as to leave no room for construction other than that intended by the promoter